aspose-cad/Aspose.CAD-API-References/english/net/aspose.cad.fileformats.cad.cadtables/caddimensionstyletable/dimalt/_index.md

 ---
 title: CadDimensionStyleTable.Dimalt
 second_title: Aspose.CAD for .NET API Reference
 description: CadDimensionStyleTable property.
-Gets or sets The dimalt  170
+Gets or sets the mode for displaying alternate units in dimension.
+If value is 0 alternate units are off if the value is 1 alternate units are on
 type: docs
 weight: 30
 url: /net/aspose.cad.fileformats.cad.cadtables/caddimensionstyletable/dimalt/
 ---
 ## CadDimensionStyleTable.Dimalt property

-Gets or sets The dimalt - 170
+Gets or sets the mode for displaying alternate units in dimension.
+If value is 0 alternate units are off, if the value is 1 alternate units are on.

 ```csharp
 public short Dimalt { get; set; }